 Welcome to Year 1

-PE is on Monday and Friday for both Year 1 classes.
+- P.E. is on a Monday and Friday for both classes.

 We will send homework every Friday, which is linked to phonics.
 This needs to be brought in the following Tuesday.
 You can also use www.phonicsbloom.com and www.phonicsplay.co.uk to play games using the phonemes we learn at school.

-Marvellous Me where we learn how our bodies grow and how our senses work.
-We share photographs and stories about our home and family;
+This half-term our topic is Marvellous Me where we learn how our bodies grow and how our senses work.
+We share photographs and stories about our home and family.
+Please have a look at some of the Home Learning ideas below and have a go at completing one of them…

 We have a strong emphasis on stories in English and they link well with our topic work.
 Paper Dolls by Julia Donaldson and Dogger by Shirley Hughes during Marvellous Me and Peter Brown’s Mr Tiger Goes Wild for Paws, Claws and Whiskers.
 In Year 1, we expect children to use phonic knowledge to help read and spell new words as well as applying them in writing.
 We use real and alien words to blend sounds.
 Alien words like ‘floosh’ are made up simply to help children blend for reading.
 They do not write or spell these words.